GeorgeHernandez/GeorgeHernandez/Heuristics.md

 ## 1.6.
 Manage your suffering (HOW)

 - [Stoicism](https://en.wikipedia.org/wiki/Stoicism).
 What you can affect.
 The facts, events, outcomes, etc. may differ from your expectations.
-- [_Namaste_](https://en.wikipedia.org/wiki/Namaste) > Living in a world of poison.
-- Reduce aversion (_dvesha_) 🐍: confusion, drama, discouragement, procrastination, fear, complaints, angst, feeling sorry for yourself
+- Reduce aversion (_dvesha_) 🐍: confusion, drama, discouragement, procrastination, fear, complaints, angst, feeling sorry for yourself.
+Do not live in a world of poison.
 - [Wabi-Sabi](https://en.wikipedia.org/wiki/Wabi-sabi): [Imperfect, Incomplete, Impermanent]
   - [Work in Process](https://en.wikipedia.org/wiki/Work_in_process) (WIP).
 Aka work in progress.
 A similar idea.
 Everything is in progress and a state of [continual improvement](https://en.wikipedia.org/wiki/Continual_improvement_process) (CI).
 There is always a next version.
   - Some things must be "perfect".
 E.g. 1 + 1 = 2.
 However it is too much to expect a full, deep, totally refreshing night's sleep every night.
 Over achievement, self realization, perfection, 100%, etc. are overrated.
 Things like better, above average, etc. can also be too much.
 I think things like settling, managing expectations, etc. are keys to achieving happiness.
 It is yet another take on Stoicism, the Serenity Prayer, etc.